yidandanzhu/language-identifier/README.md

 Output: softmax over three options determining whether the language is English, French, or Italian.

-##	Part One
-Perdict the probable language of each sentence.
+##	Part One: Perdict the probable language of each sentence.

 ##	Part Two: Hyperparameter Optimization